Midwifery Care in Central/South Arkansas

 Watch "The Evidence on Homebirth" (a webinar by Rebecca Dekker, PhD, RN, APRN.)

 In Arkansas, homebirth midwives have been licensed since 1984.
 Licensed midwives follow health department protocols, are audited by the health department, renew their licenses every three years, and complete on-going continuing education.
 The midwives' statistics also show that homebirth is a safe option for healthy low-risk mothers.
-You can find our statistics on the Arkansas Department of Health website.
-I would invite you to compare our maternal mortality rate of zero to the state's maternal mortality rate of 44.5/100,000.

 What can you expect from midwifery care?